7Factor/terraform-ecs-http-task/README.md

 Then, you should familiarize yourself with ECS [concepts](https://aws.amazon.com/ecs/getting-started/), especially if you've never worked with a clustering solution before.
 Once you're good, import this module and  pass the appropriate variables.
 Then, plan your run and deploy.

+We also assume that you're deploying an application behind an ALB to port 443 (a really good idea).
+We will ask for your certificate ARN and automagically configure an HTTP to HTTPS redirect on the ALB.
+If you need more interesting features like opening ports other than 80 and 443 then feel free to use this as a template.

 ## Example Usage